dancer1325/aws-lambda-developer-guide/doc_source/invocation-async.md

 When an invocation event exceeds the maximum age or fails all retry attempts, Lambda discards it\.
 To retain a copy of discarded events, configure a failed\-event destination\.

 ## Configuring destinations for asynchronous invocation<a name="invocation-async-destinations"></a>

+You can also configure Lambda to send an invocation record to another service\.
+Lambda supports the following [destinations](#invocation-async-destinations) for asynchronous invocation\.
++ **Amazon SQS** – A standard SQS queue\.
++ **Amazon SNS** – An SNS topic\.
++ **AWS Lambda** – A Lambda function\.
++ **Amazon EventBridge** – An EventBridge event bus\.

+The invocation record contains details about the request and response in JSON format\.
+You can configure separate destinations for events that are processed successfully, and events that fail all processing attempts\.

 To send records of asynchronous invocations to another service, add a destination to your function\.
 You can configure separate destinations for events that fail processing and events that are successfully processed\.
 Like error handling settings, you can configure destinations on a function, a version, or an alias\.